umbraco/UmbracoDocs/umbraco-heartcore/getting-started/the-umbraco-backoffice.md

 ![Headless Dashboard](images/headless-dashboard.png)

 In addition you are able to set the Content Delivery API to either Public or Private.
-If the API is set to private you will have to have an[ API key assigned](backoffice-users-and-api-keys.md) to your user which you will need when fetching content from the APIs.
+If the API is private, you must have an [assigned API key](backoffice-users-and-api-keys.md) to fetch content from it.

 From the Headless tree you can browse and explore the REST API endpoints as well as create and manage your Webhooks.